defano/wyldcard/README.md

 `set`            | Sets the property of a part to a value (`set the wrapText of field id 3 to (5 > 3)`) or sets a global WyldCard property (`set the itemDelim to "*"`).
 If no such property exists, the given expression is placed into a container (variable) of that name.
 `show`           | Makes a part, image layer, or window title bar visible.
 Syntax is `show <part-factor>`, `show {card / background} picture`, `show picture of {<card-factor> / <bkgnd-factor>}`, or `show titleBar`.
 For example `show button "My Button"`, `show picture of card 2`, or `show card picture`.
 `sort`           | Sorts the cards in the stack, or the `lines` or `items` of a container based on value or expression.
 See the section on sorting for details.
 `speak`          | Speaks text in a default or specified voice.
-See the "Text to speech" section for details.
+See the "Speech" section for details.
 `subtract`       | Subtracts a value from a container; `subtract (10 * 3) from item 2 of field "items"` `type`           | Emulates the user typing a sequence of characters at the keyboard.
 For example, `type "Hello world!"`.
 Add `with commandKey` to simulate typing a control sequence, for example, `type "v" with commandKey` to invoke the "Paste" command from the "Edit" menu.
 `unlock screen`  | Unlocks the screen while optionally applying a visual effect to the revealed changes.
 Use the syntax `unlock screen [with visual [effect] <effect-name> [to <image>] [<speed>]]` for animated transitions.
 See the "Visual Effects" section of this document for details.